 Applications are no longer subject to preliminary checks by Uni-Assist.
 Your documents are checked directly at Münster University of Applied Sciences, which also decides whether your qualification for admission to higher education is acceptable.

 You can submit your documents in person to the Admission Office for International Admissions or send them to us by post.
-Online applications cannot be submitted at present.
+Online application is available for Business Administration, Social Work and Design.

 Please ensure that your application documents are complete and that they are submitted to us by the deadline.
 You can submit your documents in person to the Admission Office or send them to us by post.